Skip to main content

 2 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be excessively tedious and disorganized, particularly criticizing the ship management and movement mechanics, which feel cumbersome and limit player control over formations and behavior.
+Players find the grinding aspect of the game to be excessively tedious and disorganized, particularly criticizing the ship management and movement mechanics, which contribute to a frustrating experience due to a lack of control over formations and behavior.

 • “What takes me aback about this game is that it is exceedingly tedious and very disorganized.”